epam/DFP/README.md

-# Decimal Floating Point Arithmetic for C/C++/Java/.NET
+# Decimal Floating Point Arithmetic for Java/.NET/C/C++

+**DFP** is implementation of IEEE 754-2008 **Decimal64** for Java/.NET/C/C++.

+## Why?

-"...it is a bad idea to use floating point to try to represent exact quantities like monetary amounts.
+> "...it is a bad idea to use floating point to try to represent exact quantities like monetary amounts.
 Using floating point for dollars-and-cents calculations is a recipe for disaster.
-Floating point numbers are best reserved for values such as measurements, whose values are fundamentally inexact to begin with." -- [Brian Goetz](https://www.ibm.com/developerworks/library/j-jtp0114/index.html)
+Floating point numbers are best reserved for values such as measurements, whose values are fundamentally inexact to begin with." — [Brian Goetz](https://www.ibm.com/developerworks/library/j-jtp0114/index.html)

 Java lacks built-in type to represent Money or Quantity properties frequently used in financial domain.